Music of Cuba: Son

+20th- and 21st-century popular music

 Cuban jazz

 The history of jazz in Cuba was obscured for many years, but it has become clear that its history in Cuba is virtually as long as its history in the US.

 Much more is now known about early Cuban jazz bands, but a full assessment is plagued by the lack of recordings.
 Migrations and visits to and from the US and the mutual exchange of recordings and sheet music kept musicians in the two countries in touch.
 In the first part of the 20th century, there were close relations between musicians in Cuba and those in New Orleans.
-The orchestra leader in the famous Tropicana Club, Armando Romeu Jr, was a leading figure in the post-World War II development of Cuban jazz.
+The orchestra leader in the famous Tropicana Club, Armando Romeu Jr, was a leading figure in the post–World War II development of Cuban jazz.
 The phenomenon of cubop and the jam sessions in Havana and New York organized by Cachao created genuine fusions that influence musicians today.

 A key historian of early Cuban jazz is Leonardo Acosta.
 Others have explored the history of jazz and Latin jazz more from the U.S. perspective.